Dover Sole is a most prized fish.

 They will scrape off quite easily, but it can be a very messy job and so you may want to ask your fishmonger to do this for you.

-On the occasions I've done this at home, I find fish scales sticking to kitchen equipment days later.
+On the occasions I've done this at home, I find fish scales sticking to kitchen equipment days later as well as picking them out from under my fingernails and stuck to my body!

 You can leave the head and skin on the fish if you want to - or you can dehead it and remove the dark skin.